rifah07/Full-Stack-E-Commerce/backend/stepsofProject.md

 57. Ass AppError in files to lessen res.status much.
 58. Update errorandler too.
 59. Add error.ts in utils folder, for cleaner controller code and standardized error responses.
+60. Update codes of controllers now with updated error.ts extended from AppError.